I play in Tin Taxi, an acoustic duo

-There is a guitar input with tone control and lots of special effects which we don’t use , a single mic input with a volume control and an aux input with no control at all.
-We have been using a 3:1 passive mixer to get more inputs
+We had been using a VOX DA5 for busking.
+It wasn’t bad.
+It had a guitar input with tone control and lots of special effects which we didn’t use , a single mic input with a volume control and an aux input with no control at all.
+The sound was good, but it was not really ideal for an acoustic duo.
+But it had a nice enclosure and a nice speaker, so I used those.

 The Power Amp